-For the second round of the project “Strengthening Bonds Between Alienated Neighbors: Greece, Bulgaria, North Macedonia” , SEE in Action brought together CSO's representatives from Greece, Bulgaria, and North Macedonia, with the support of Friedrich Naumann Foundation, whose organisations are actively engaged in the field of human rights, anti-discrimination and gender issues in South-East Europe region.
-The second meeting occurred in Skopje, North Macedonia June 24th – 26th, 2022.
-The last event of this specific project will take place in September in Sofia, Bulgaria.
+For the completion of the final round of the project “Strengthening Bonds Between Alienated Neighbors: Greece, Bulgaria, North Macedonia”, which is supported by the Friedrich Naumann Foundation, the organization SEE in Action, brought together CSO's representatives from Greece, Bulgaria, and North Macedonia whose organizations are actively engaged in the field of rural and urban aspects of the environment in South-East Europe region.
+The third meeting took place in Sofia, Bulgaria from the 21st until the 23rd of October 2022.

-The project aims to bring together the youth of the three neighbouring countries, share issues that concern young people, and good practices that can be used as an example by other organisations in other countries.
-The representatives participated in a series of professional yet youth-friendly, round-table discussions that allow them to find similarities and differences among the three countries, but more importantly, common ground on which the three countries and the organisations can cooperate.
-Youth empowerment and good neighbouring relations are prerequisites for resolving key issues that concern young people at a trilateral level.
+The overall aim of the project is to bring together the youth of the three neighboring countries, and share issues that concern young people, as well as good practices that can be used as an example by other organizations in other countries.
+Our aim was for the participants to become part of a series of professional, yet youth-friendly, round-table discussions, that allow them to find similarities and differences between the three countries, but more importantly to find common ground in order to encourage active cooperation in the future among the three countries and the organizations.
+Youth empowerment and good neighboring relations are prerequisites for resolving key issues that concern young people at a trilateral level.

 Overall, the three-day event was extremely productive, the participants created an inclusive environment and came up with an impressive number of quality ideas, suggestions, and recommendations that will be included in the final policy paper that will be disseminated to the authorities in the three countries after the third and last event that will take place in Sofia in September and will focus on climate change and sustainability.